t3-oss/create-t3-turbo/README.md

 _We do not recommend deploying a SQLite database on serverless environments since the data wouldn't be persisted.
 I provisioned a quick Postgresql database on [Railway](https://railway.app), but you can of course use any other database provider.
 Make sure the prisma schema is updated to use the correct database._

+**Please note that the Next.js application with tRPC must be deployed in order for the Expo app to communicate with the server in a production environment.**

 #### Deploy to Vercel

 Let's deploy the Next.js application to [Vercel](https://vercel.com/).
 If you have ever deployed a Turborepo app there, the steps are quite straightforward.
 You can also read the [official Turborepo guide](https://vercel.com/docs/concepts/monorepos/turborepo) on deploying to Vercel.